SpaceMonk3/SpaceMonk3/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning Unity and game development
+- 🌱 I’m currently learning game development and web app development
 - 👯 I’m looking to collaborate on Web, Java, and Game projects
 - 📫 You can reach me on Discord @ SpaceMonk#7208
 - 😄 Pronouns: He/Him/His